 If a dispute occurs regarding the determination of the district of enrollment made by the district of residence, the Superintendent of the district of residence shall immediately notify the County Superintendent of Schools.
-The County Superintendent will determine within two working days where the child shall be enrolled based on the child's best interest 6A:17-2.6(b). pursuant N.J.A.C.
-If to the County disputed, Superintendent's decision is the Department of Education shall provide for mediation in accordance with N.J.A.C 6A:17-2.8(c)1.
+The County Superintendent will determine within two working days where the child shall be enrolled based on the child's best interest pursuant to N.J.A.C.
+6A:17-2.6(b).
+If the County Superintendent's decision is disputed, the Department of Education shall provide for mediation in accordance with N.J.A.C 6A:17-2.8(c)1.